How can I get foreign currency for a trip I am taking abroad?

 - Use your credit card for big purchases, like hotel stays, transportation, car rentals, meals and shopping.

-- Use your debit card only at ATMs located in populated areas.
+- Use caution at ATMs and try to use ones located in populated and safe areas.

 - Get travel insurance before you leave.
 Depending on the policy, it may cover canceled flights, lost luggage, emergency medical treatment or disaster evacuation.